nih-cfde/training-and-engagement/docs/Tutorials/cfdebot_website_editing.md

     This is what happens if the bot does not approve:
     <div><img src="https://i.imgur.com/nJBrhPl.png" alt="drawing" style="border:1px dotted grey;" width="500"  align="top"/></div>

 6. If the checks pass, changes should be automatically merged into the preview branch so you can look at the preview render of the website.
-Click 'Merge pull request' and confirm merge.
+Click "Merge pull request" and confirm merge.

 7. Merging will re-render on the preview version of the readthedocs website.
-Login to readthedocs.com, go to website Overview page, and click on 'preview' under Versions (requires admin privileges).
+Login to readthedocs.com, go to website Overview page, and click on "preview" under Versions (requires admin privileges).
 You might need to refresh and wait a few minutes for the changes to show up.

-8. To keep those changes, go back to the Github repo and click 'Compare & pull request' to push "my_branch" to master.
+8. To keep those changes, go back to the Github repo and click "Compare & pull request" to push "my_branch" to master.
 This time, request a reviewer for this PR.
-After approved, merge changes and check that the changes are on the 'latest' version of the website!
+After approved, merge changes and check that the changes are on the "latest" version of the website!

 ## Specific steps for editing the CFDE documentation website

 The website created by the `published-documentation` repo pulls some docs that are in its repo AND some from a sub-module (`the-fair-cookbook`).
 There are two ways to make changes to this website.

-### A) **Edit documents that are *in* the `published-documentation` repo**
+### A) **To edit documents that are *in* the `published-documentation` repo**

 Follow the general steps above for this repo: https://github.com/nih-cfde/published-documentation/.

-### B) **Edit documents that are in the sub-module `the-fair-cookbook` repo**
+### B) **To edit documents that are in the sub-module `the-fair-cookbook` repo**

 The cfde-bot's process for checking changes to this repo is slightly different: